miklosoravecz/Angular-Auth-App/README.md

 - In the root folder run: **nodemon app.js** to launch the server.
 - In the exampleangular/src/app folder run command line and type: **ng serve** to start angular.
 - Open the browser and visit http://http://localhost:4200/

+## In the app:
+- You can register, login, edit user's data, delete user, check all registered users.